-Sometimes, the ergonomics on our pistols just suck.
+Sometimes, the ergonomics on our pistols just stink.
 They are uncomfortable in hand, look horrible and can even be bad for concealed gun carriers because the manufacturer decided to put an aggressive feeling texture right on your love handles – which was the issue I was having with my own concealed carry handgun.

 If you remember correctly, I gave the Springfield XD Mod.2 rave reviews.
 I loved that sub-compact little carry piece so much that I ended up buying one.
 But, it was made clear after a few weeks of concealed carry, that the pistol's “grip zone” was going to drive me nutty.
 After each step I took, my love handles rubbed on the textured grip.

 And when I sat down in the car?
 Forgetaboutit!

 So, instead of losing weight to get rid of my love handles, I did what any self-respecting American would do: I searched the World Wide Web for a solution to my issue.

 I found and contacted Talon Grips, to see if they could help me out.
 They sent me a few different style grips, for different handguns that I have.

 I can honestly say that so far, I've been carrying my Mod.2 with the rubberized grip and I have no complaints.
 The Talon Grips don't take away from the look or the in-hand feel of the gun, and, in all actuality, I got rid of the tacky “grip zone” that so many Springfield fans were stunned to see printed right into the grip.

 Overall, it is a win-win because I got a better looking pistol, that didn't feel dramatically different in my hand and was able to keep the shooting characteristics of it as well.